appcircleio/appcircle-docusaurus/docs/publish-integrations/common-publish-integrations/send-to-enterprise-app-store.md

 ### Prerequisites

 There is no prerequisite required for this step to work.
-You can use this step anywhere you want in Flow.
+You can use this step anywhere you want in the Flow.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3973-sendEnterprise.png' />